-Since its launch, the BSCT has achieved a very high annual response of around 80 per cent.
-One of the key challenges in carrying out cohort-based tracking is ensuring that the response rate remains high; we are working to secure high levels of participation by raising awareness of the value of the Tracker to the Wellcome Trust and ensuring the content is as interactive and engaging as possible, both to those participating and to other stakeholders.
+Since its launch, the Basic Science Career Tracker (BSCT) has achieved a very high annual response of around 80 per cent.
+One of the key challenges in carrying out cohort-based tracking is ensuring that the response rate remains high; we are working to secure high levels of participation by raising awareness of the value of the tracker to Wellcome and ensuring the content is as interactive and engaging as possible, both to those participating and to other stakeholders.

 Who are we tracking?

 The BSCT currently surveys people in the final year of funding and former grantholders of the following schemes:

 - Basic Science PhD Studentships, in which students are funded through structured four-year PhD programmes

 - NIH PhDs (included from 2013), in which postgraduate students undertake international, collaborative four-year PhD training based in both the UK or Republic of Ireland and the USA at the National Institutes of Health campus